 I didn’t do this because I like to live life on the edge, but let’s say I file a ticket.
 This question probably has a pretty standard answer, but I’m not seeing the answer in the help center.

-Without any kind of AI intercepting these simple questions and deflecting them, the question gets passed onto a human agent, who finally gest to it four hours later.
-The agent rolls their eyes, types out “don’t run your mixer for more than 20 minutes” along with a few tips, and moves on.
+Without any kind of customer support AI intercepting these simple questions and deflecting them, the question gets passed onto a human agent, who finally gets to it four hours later.
+The agent rolls their eyes, types out “don’t run your mixer for more than 20 minutes,” along with a few tips, and moves on.

 Only, I’ve already made my pizza dough and have even eaten it.
 My problem feels obsolete, and now I’m annoyed I didn’t get an answer sooner.
 Worse, the customer support team didn’t meet an SLA in a situation where they could have easily if they were using some kind of deflection that worked well.

-Employing an AI to help deflect accurately to support your agents goes a long way in cutting down the time to first response and even to resolution, in many cases.
+Employing customer support AI to help deflect accurately and support your agents goes a long way in cutting down the time to first response and even to resolution, in many cases.

 One of the simplest ways to avoid a long first time to response is to simply get a ticket to the right agent the first time more often.